rahul-malik/swift-evolution/proposals/0000-swiftpm-script-support.md

 import Yams
 ```

-This script can be executable by either `swift MyScript.swift` or `swift run MyScript.swift` which will utilize Swift package managers dependency fetching and resolution logic.
+This script can be executable by either `swift MyScript.swift` or `swift run MyScript.swift` which will utilize SwiftPM's dependency fetching and resolution logic.

 The `@package(...)`syntax will allow the same parameters as SwiftPM's [Package Dependency Description](https://docs.swift.org/package-manager/PackageDescription/PackageDescription.html#package-dependency) which should feel natural to developers familiar with Swift Package Manager manifest syntax.